Bklieger/django-google-oauth2/README.md

   <img src="./djgoprod/static/assets/imgs/djgo-prod-logo.png" alt="Djgo-prod Logo" width="600"/>
 </p>

+Django-google-oauth2 (Djgo-prod) is a boilerplate template for a Django app with Google OAuth2.
+It is built to be easy to understand while also fully functional and ready for production.

 ## Motivation

 There are many open source Django boilerplate templates, but they are often outdated, bloated, overly complex, or lack important features for use in production.
-The motivation for this project was to create an intuitive boilerplate that contains all the essential features to start a production-ready Django backend app, while keeping the codebase minimal and easy to learn.
+The motivation for this project was to create an intuitive boilerplate that contains all the essential features to start a production-ready Django app, while keeping the codebase minimal and easy to learn.
 The features include Google OAuth2, optional PostgreSQL database, whitenoise for static files, dockerization, and three configurable deployment environments.

 ## Features